After6Services/mt-plugin-theme-assistant/readme.md

-# Theme Assistant for Movable Type 5+
+# Theme Assistant for Movable Type 6

-If you are familiar with the Melody/Endevver approach to theming with Movable Type 4, you are also likely familar with the [Theme Manager plugin]().
+If you are familiar with the Melody/Endevver approach to theming with Movable Type 4, you are also likely familar with the [Theme Manager plugin](https://github.com/openmelody/mt-plugin-theme-manager).
 Theme Manager did a lot of great things to make themes more manageable on Movable Type 4, however Movable Type 5 introduced a more comprehensive theming system, largely negating the need for Theme Manager's capabilities.

-But, there are still some things Theme Manager does that we missed in MT5 -- most notably, setting Template Module and Widget caching options automatically and the ability to update Custom Fields.
-(Theming in MT5 supports *installing* Custom Fields, but not updating them.)
+But, there are still some things Theme Manager does that we missed in Movable Type 6 -- most notably, setting Template Module and Widget caching options automatically and the ability to update Custom Fields.
+(Theming in Movable Type 5 and 6 supports *installing* Custom Fields, but not updating them.)

+## Updates to Theme Assistant Made by After6 Services

+After6 Services forked Theme Assistant in October 2018 because:

+* One of our clients needs the Custom Field management functionality of Theme Manager.

+* The schema attributes we use to specify our theme, `elements` and `custom_fields`, are the Movable Type 5/6 way of theming, not the Movable Type 4 way of theming that Endevver's version of Theme Assistant supported.

+* The [Endevver version of Theme Assistant](https://github.com/endevver/mt-plugin-theme-assistant) is not really being maintained anymore.

+No hard feelings to Dan Wolfgang or Endevver.
+We just need a version of Theme Assistant to work effectively with our theme.

 # Prerequisites

-* Movable Type 5+
+* Movable Type 6.0 or later.

 # Installation